The Flatirons: A symbol of Boulder

 Images of the numbered Flatirons on Green Mountain are ubiquitous symbols of the city of Boulder.
-The area abounds with Flatirons photographs, drawings, paintings, and sculptures.
+Due to the way these flatirons are lying, this can give the illusion of a flat iron tool, hence the name "Flatirons".
+These Flatirons also symbolize the wildlife and nature that the city of Boulder is known for.
+The area abounds with photographs, drawings, paintings, and sculptures.
 The city government, the University of Colorado, and many businesses make use of this symbol in their logos, advertisements, and marketing materials.
-Many businesses also use the word Flatirons or Flatiron in their names.
+Many businesses also use the word "Flatirons "or "The Flatiron" in their names.
 In addition, Boulder often is referred to in the tech industry as the "Silicon Flatirons", analogous to Santa Clara Valley's famous nickname.

 The third Flatiron bore a "CU," for the University of Colorado, in 50 ft white letters from the 1950s until 1980, when the city painted over the initials to restore the natural look of the stone formation.

-CU students Dale Johnson and Robert Rowlands climbed the flatiron one night in November 1949 to paint the original "C." The "C" was removed and painted again, with a "U" being added in the 1950s.
+CU students Dale Johnson and Robert Rowlands climbed the Flatiron one night in November 1949 to paint the original "C." The "C" was removed and painted again, with a "U" being added in the 1950s.
+The city of Boulder painted over these letters because many of the citizens felt like it took away the slab's natural beauty.
 The letters are still faintly visible under the reddish paint used by the city in 1980.